 Jason is an awesome young kiwi dad, and is our pillar of strength, he is not giving up on his prognosis and neither are we.
 Please help us to support Jason and Trish to fight this, to create memories with his children and indefinitely extend the horizon.

-dain guttenbeil's involvement
+dain guttenbeil's involvement (page creator)